realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Now, if we run this with a suitably small timeout, we'll see that some
-queries succeed and some fail, and the errors are reported accordingly.
+queries succeed and some fail, and the timeouts are reported as such.

 ```
 $ ./search_with_timeout_no_leak.native "concurrent programming" ocaml -timeout 0.1s